Infrastructure

 - Level 1 distribution pipelines for the supra-regional transport of gas in Austria

-In addition to the transmission and distribution pipelines, storage facilities as well as natural gas and biomethane plants are also part of the Austrian gas grid.
+In addition to the transmission and distribution grid, gas storage facilities with 100 TWh of storage capacity and natural gas and biomethane production plants are also key parts of Austria's gas infrastructure.

-The Austrian transmission network only runs through the Market Area East and comprises approx. 2,000 km of high-pressure pipelines.
-The Trans Austria Gasleitung (TAG) and the West Austria Gasleitung (WAG) form the main axes in the Austrian transmission system.
+The Austrian transmission network only runs through the Market area East and comprises approx. 2,000 km of high-pressure pipelines.
+The main axes of the Austrian transmission system are formed by the Trans Austria Gas Pipeline (TAG), the West Austria Gas Pipeline (WAG) and Penta-West (PW).

 AGGM is responsible for coordinating network control as well as network and balancing energy management in the transmission network.

-The Austrian distribution network covers all market areas (East, Tyrol and Vorarlberg) and has a total length of approx. 44,000 km.
+The Austrian Distribution network covers all market areas (East, Tyrol and Vorarlberg) and has a total length of approx. 44,000 km.
+As distribution area manager, AGGM is responsible for gas flow management at distribution level 1.

-The distribution pipelines of level 2 supply end customers and companies with gas.
+The distribution pipelines of level 2 and 3 supply end customers and companies with gas.
 The majority of end consumers are subsequently connected to the higher-ranking gas network via low-pressure pipeline systems.
-The pipelines of distribution network level 2 are controlled by the network operators.
+The pipelines of distribution network level 2 and 3 are controlled by the network operators.
+Austria has 20 distribution network operators.
+These operators are responsible for the technical operation and maintenance of the distribution infrastructure.